-If such a seller engages in an activity via the Internet that: (i) extends beyond solicitation of orders for sales of tangible personal property, (ii) is neither entirely ancillary to solicitation nor de minimis, and (iii) takes place in the customer's state, then P.L.
+If the activities of such a seller within a state extends beyond solicitation of orders for sales of tangible personal property and is neither entirely ancillary to solicitation nor de minimis, P.L.
 86-272 does not shield the seller from taxation by the customer's state.

-As a general rule, when a company interacts with a customer via the company's website or app, the company engages in an activity in the customer's state.
-Presenting static text or photos on a website does not in itself constitute an activity in those states where customers are located.
+As a general rule, when a business interacts with a customer via the business's website or app, the business engages in an activity within the customer's state.
+Presenting static text or photos on a website does not in itself constitute an activity within those states where customers are located.

-Following are examples of activities conducted by a company that operates a website offering for sale only items of tangible personal property, unless otherwise indicated.
+Following are examples of activities conducted by a business that operates a website offering for sale only items of tangible personal property, unless otherwise indicated.
 In each case, customer orders are approved or rejected, and the products are shipped from a location outside of the customer's state.
-The company has no contacts with the customer's state other than what is indicated.
+The business has no contacts with the customer's state other than what is indicated.
 [Examples should not be interpreted to mean that other scenarios either are protected or not protected, since every scenario requires a separate assessment of all relevant facts.]